Fostat/UNIX-Intro/README.md

-# UNIX an Intro.
+# UNIX an Introductory Tutorial.
 ===

-An Intrudctory Course Into the World of UNIX
+An Intrudctory Course Into the World of UNIX/UNIX-Like System.